-- A. The second part of this vision reveals an innumerable host standing before the throne of God in Heaven. - B. This is not a host of angels, but of men from all nations of the earth. - C. They are those who have endured tribulation and persecution by remaining faithful unto death. - 1.
-Thus, the first part of this vision shows them on earth while they are undergoing persecution. - 2.
-Then, they were sealed and numbered so they would remember that God knows and protects His own. - 3.
-Now, they are seen in Heaven as a host without number. - 4.
-Instead of a seal on their foreheads, they wear white robes cleansed by the blood of the Lamb. - 5.
-They have "palms in their hands," symbolizing the joy of a bountiful harvest (cf. Leviticus 23:26-32, 39-44; Feast of Tabernacles). - D. They give glory and honor to God and the Lamb for their salvation. - E. They serve God in His temple as He dwells among them. - F. They are delivered from all suffering hunger, thirst, heat, etc. - G. Instead, they are nurtured and nourished by the Lamb of God. - H. Those who have endured so much on the earth have all their tears wiped away by the God of Heaven. - I. The message is clear Be faithful unto death!
+- A. The second part of this vision revealed an innumerable host standing before the throne of God in Heaven. - B. This was not a host of angels, but of men from all nations of the earth. - C. They are those who have endured tribulation and persecution by remaining faithful unto death. - 1.
+Instead of a seal on their foreheads, they wear white robes cleansed by the blood of the Lamb. - 2.
+They have "palms in their hands," symbolizing the joy of a bountiful harvest (cf. Leviticus 23:26-32, 39-44). - D. They give glory and honor to God and the Lamb for their salvation. - E. They serve God in His temple as He dwells among them. - F. They are delivered from all suffering hunger, thirst, heat, etc. - G. Instead, they are nurtured and nourished by the Lamb of God. - H. Those who have endured so much on the earth have all their tears wiped away by the God of Heaven. - I. The message is clear Be faithful unto death!